tomato42/marvin-toolkit/example/nss/README.md

 -o rsa2048_repeat/raw_times.bin -k rsa2048/pkcs8.pem -n 256
 ```

-You can test different variations by addin the -r for raw RSA and -p for RSA-PSS.
+You can test different variations by addin the -r for raw RSA and -p for RSA-OAEP.
 The default is RSA-PKCS.

 Convert the captured timing information to a format understandable by